 Search results to return

 GoDaddy, by default, displays up to 50 results on its auctions page.
 You can configure it to show up to 500 results.
 Below the drop-down list, GD displays the “Save” option.
-If you click this option, GD will the number of results you want to see.
+If you click this option, GD will show the number of results you want to see.

 Creating a listing